-NOTE 6d: This is a short-lived connection that is used between the SEPPs for cipher suite and protection policy exchange, and error notifications.
+NOTE 6d: This is a short-lived connection that is used between the SEPPs for negotiation of the N32-f protection mechanism, cipher suite and protection policy exchange, and error notifications.
+Every N32-f connection requires an N32-c connection that was established before establishing N32-f.